kirenz/course-template/docs/project-description.md

 Grading of the project will take into account the following:

--   Content - What is the quality of research and/or policy question and relevancy of data to those questions?
+-   Content - What is the quality of the research question and relevancy of data to those questions?
 -   Correctness - Are statistical procedures carried out and explained correctly?
 -   Writing and Presentation - What is the quality of the statistical presentation, writing, and explanations?
 -   Creativity and Critical Thought - Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?